TheUnknownThing/vscode-acmoj/README.md

 - Error handling can be improved for edge cases.
 - API rate limits may affect viewing problemsets or submissions. **(Major Issue)** Now, we use a cache to store the problemset and submission data for 15 minutes.
 This should help reduce the number of API calls and avoid rate limits.

-## TODO

-- Add support for submitting file in the problem view.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request on the [GitHub Repo](https://github.com/theunknownthing/vscode-acmoj).